sissaschool/lograptor/doc/lograptor.rst

 .. option:: --conf=<CONFIGFILE>

     Provide a different configuration to Lograptor (default is /etc/lograptor/lograptor.conf).
+    If you call the program from the command line without options and arguments, or with only this option, a summary of configuration settings is dumped to stdout and then the process exit successfully.

 .. option:: -d [0..4]

     Logging level.
-The default is 1.
+The default is 2 (warning).
 Level 0 log only critical errors, higher levels show more informations.

 Scope Options:
 ^^^^^^^^^^^^^^